 - An optional three-week, pre-term course, Communication Tools for Success, which teaches practical techniques and effective strategies for reading, writing, and presenting business concepts both in the classroom and in professional settings.

-- A two-day International Student Orientation designed specifically to address the needs and concerns of international students when starting the MBA program.
+- An International Student Orientation designed specifically to address the needs and concerns of international students when starting the MBA program.